lynnfaraday/aresmush.com/_root/tutorials/config/login.md

 You can disable the terms of service completely by setting `use_terms_of_service` to false.

-### Suspects and Bans

-You can register certain IPs or hostnames as "suspect" and you'll be alerted (via a job) when a new character is created from one of these sites.
-Banned sites work similarly but they actually prevent the character from logging in at all.

-Use `findsite <name>` to find a character's IP and host information.

-> **Tip:** You can use part of a hostname - often only the last bit is meaningful - but be careful about making it too broad.
-Blocking a generic verizon or comcast host could end up blocking an entire region of players.

-Here is an example:

-    banned_sites:
-        - 192.168.1.1
-    suspect_sites:
-        - abc123.verizon.net
-        - def456.comcast.net

-To remove a ban or suspect site, just remove it from the list.

-### Trouble Job Category

-You can also configure which job category is used when the system creates a job for a suspect or boot alert.
-By default it's the MISC category.

 ### Guest Role

 The system looks for characters with the role set in `guest_role` when finding a guest character.
 If for some reason you change that role, you need to update this configuration option.